Grid2op/pypowsybl2grid/README.md

 # pypowsybl2grid
-An integration between Grid2op and PyPowSybl
+An integration between Grid2op and PyPowSyBl